tipeio/schema/guides/simpletext.md

 ```

 ### API
-Simpletext type returns a string of any length
+text type returns a string of any length